TA-Softies/ta-wiki/guides/misc/noload-setup.md

 > - Verify your network connection and DNS settings
 > - Check that the NoLoAD service is running by opening Terminal and typing: `sudo launchctl list | grep NoMAD`
 > - If issues persist, you might need to reinstall the NoLoAD package

+### Managing Domain User Profiles

+Over time, a Mac with NoLoAD may accumulate multiple domain user profiles.
+For maintenance or troubleshooting purposes, you may need to remove these profiles.

+{: .warning }
+Both methods permanently remove user accounts and their associated data from the Mac.
+Ensure any important files are backed up before proceeding.

+#### Automated Removal Method

+1. **Download the Removal Script**
+    - [Download the `remove_ad_users.sh` script](https://cloudmails-my.sharepoint.com/:f:/g/personal/abdulla_meesum_cloudmails_apu_edu_my/Egu45iVTsFhIig7rMZiTSvIB6W8RVw7TvMUt3vDUnFLt3g?e=ENgZPc) from the shared OneDrive folder

+2. **Run the Script to Remove Domain Users**
+    - Open **Terminal** (Applications > Utilities > Terminal)
+    - Navigate to your Downloads folder:
+      ```bash
+      cd ~/Downloads
+      ```
+    - Make the script executable:
+      ```bash
+      chmod +x remove_ad_users.sh
+      ```
+    - Run the script with admin privileges:
+      ```bash
+      sudo ./remove_ad_users.sh
+      ```
+    - The script will list all domain users and provide options to remove specific users or all domain users

+#### Manual Removal Method

+If you prefer to remove domain users manually:

+1. **Open System Preferences/Settings**
+   - Click the Apple menu (top left) and select "System Preferences" (or "System Settings" in newer macOS)
+   - Navigate to "Users & Groups"

+2. **Unlock the Preference Pane**
+   - Click the lock icon in the bottom left corner
+   - Enter your administrator credentials when prompted

+3. **Remove Domain User Accounts**
+   - Select the domain user account you wish to remove from the list on the left
+   - Click the minus (-) button below the list
+   - In the dialog that appears, choose one of the options:
+    - In the dialog that appears, choose one of the options:
+      - **"Delete the home folder"** (removes all user data, recommended)
+      - "Save the home folder in a disk image" (preserves data)
+      - "Don't change the home folder" (leaves data intact)
+   - Click "Delete User"

+4. **Repeat as Needed**
+   - Follow the same process for each domain user account you want to remove

+{: .note }
+Removing user profiles periodically on lab computers helps maintain system hygiene and free up disk space.

 ---